Brian Follett

-Sir Brian Keith Follett (born 22 February 1939) is a British biologist, academic administrator, and policy maker.
+Brian Keith Follett (born 22 February 1939) is a British biologist, academic administrator, and policy maker.
 His research focused upon how the environment, particularly how the annual change in day-length (photoperiod) controls breeding in birds and mammals and his teaching on physiological adaptations of vertebrates to the environment.
-Knighted in 1992, he has been a Fellow of the Royal Society since 1984.
-He was Professor and Head of Zoology at the University of Bristol from 1989 until 1992.
-Then Vice-Chancellor of the University of Warwick until 2001.
-Subsequently, he chaired the UK government's Training and Development Agency for Schools and Arts and Humanities Research Council.
+He was appointed Knight Bachelor in 1992 and elected a Fellow of the Royal Society in 1984.
+Follett served as Professor and Head of Zoology at the University of Bristol from 1989 until 1992, then Vice-Chancellor of the University of Warwick until 2001.
+Subsequently, he chaired the UK government's Training and Development Agency for Schools and the Arts and Humanities Research Council (AHRC).
 Until 2019 he was a non-stipendiary visiting Professor in the Department of Zoology (now Biology) at the University of Oxford.

 Education and early life

-Follett was educated at Bournemouth School and studied biological chemistry.
-On graduating he undertook a Ph.D. with Professor Hans Heller in the Department of Pharmacology at the University of Bristol.
-That work introduced him to endocrinology and the development of assays to understand the physiological role of hormones.
+Follett was educated at Bournemouth School and studied Biochemistry at the University of Bristol graduating in 1960.
+He was subsequently awarded a PhD for research supervised by Hans Heller in the Department of Pharmacology at the University of Bristol.
+This work introduced him to endocrinology and the development of assays to understand the physiological role of hormones.

 Career and research

 In 1964 Follett moved to Washington State University and joined Donald Farner's group investigating photoperiodism.
-His research focused on the brain pathways whereby birds (and mammals) measure day length and use these changes to change gonadotrophin secretion from the pituitary gland and so regulate breeding.
-He became a lecturer at Leeds University then moved with James Dodd FRS to the University of Bangor in 1969, then to the University of Bristol as Professor of Zoology and Head of Deparrment in 1978.
+His research focused on the brain pathways whereby birds and mammals measure day length and use these changes to change gonadotrophin secretion from the pituitary gland and so regulate breeding.
+He was appointed a lecturer at University of Leeds then moved with James Dodd to the Bangor University in 1969, then to the University of Bristol as Professor of Zoology and Head of Department in 1978.

-He moved to Warwick in 1993 as Vice-Chancellor.
+He was appointed Vice-Chancellor of University of Warwick in 1993.